German police arrest man over Lidl mail bomb | DW | 20.02.2021

 The 66-year-old was detained days after three packages containing explosives were sent to food firms in Baden-Württemberg and Bavaria.

-A 66-year-old man has been arrested in connection with a series of parcel bombs on German food firms, authorities said on Saturday.
+A 66-year-old man has been arrested in connection with a series of parcel bombs sent to German food firms, authorities said on Saturday.

-The man from the Ulm area was detained a day earlier, according to the public prosecutor's office in Heidelberg and the state criminal investigation office of Baden-Württemberg.
+The man from the city of Ulm in the southern German state of Baden-Württemberg was detained a day earlier, according to the public prosecutor's office in Heidelberg.

 Three firms were sent parcel bombs over the past few days including the Wild factory in Eppelheim, the supermarket chain Lidl in Neckarsulm and the Baby food manufacturer Hipp, based in the southern state of Bavaria.